Morris U. Cohen: 1953 SISS

 That "certainly" is too much for one of the senators.
 He says: "You must certainly decline to answer that question, and the reason is that, if you were, you would be guilty of treason.
 That is the reason for your putting the emphasis there, that you must 'certainly' decline to answer that question?"
 Unlike the senator, the rest of us are expressly denied the right, by the whole tradition of American law and justice, to draw any conclusions as to the guilt or innocence of Mr. Morris U. Cohen or any other witness who seeks refuge behind the Fifth Amendment.
 But one conclusion we are permitted to draw: In the face of such testimony, any government which did not pursue such investigations by every means in its power, including congressional committees, would have abdicated one of the duties for which government exists.
 On November 30, 1953, the Associated Press published a story critical of the government by noting that only Alger Hiss and Judith Coplon trials had led to results (of which only the Hiss trial resulted in a conviction that stuck).
 In the same piece, Cohen's name appeared among a dozen OSS and U.S. military employees.
 These dozen in "important" posts fit a "pattern of such infiltration by those who have invoked their privilege against incrimination when asked about the subcommittee's evidence of their Communist Party membership."
-The remaining names were: Leo M. Drozdoff, Irving Fajans, Jack Sargeant Harris, Paul V. Martineau, Leonard E. Mims, Milton Wolff, Geoge S. Wuchinich, Herman Landau, Sidney J. Socolar, Ralph Spitzer, and Joseph Steigman.
+The remaining names were: Leo M. Drozdoff, Irving Fajans, Jack Sargeant Harris, Paul V. Martineau, Leonard E. Mims, Milton Wolff, George S. Wuchinich, Herman Landau, Sidney J. Socolar, Ralph Spitzer, and Joseph Steigman.